How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 • Plan and pre-walk every inspection to avoid re-inspect delays.

-Phase 5: Punch List, Final Inspections, and Close (3 to 6 Weeks)
+What Happens During Phase 5: Punch List, Final Inspections, and Close (3 to 6 Weeks)?

 • Punch list and final inspections: 3 to 6 weeks total.